 Any transaction that involves money - like buying stocks in a trading platform or unlocking certain paid functionality in the application.

-Control over the physical/digital cards, in order to avoid going through call centers and chat bots.
-The user should have the ability to order cards, freeze/unfreeze physical cards or generate digital short-term cards for online payments.
+Control over the physical/digital cards in order to avoid going through call centers and chatbots.
+The user should have the ability to order cards, freeze/unfreeze physical cards, or generate short-term digital cards for online payments.

 The good news is that the technology has evolved to offer us robust solutions for securing fintech apps, to the degree which makes it impossible for hackers to break if built properly.

-Sending money has to be easy - may it be that you’re at the restaurant with some friends and you’re splitting the bill, or you’re sending money to your dear ones in another country/city, it has to be easy, fast and have a low (or no) transfer fee.
+Sending money has to be easy - may it be that you’re at the restaurant with some friends and you’re splitting the bill, or you’re sending money to your dear ones in another country/city, it has to be easy, fast, and have a low (or no) transfer fee.

 This is the era of P2P transfers, where anyone can access their phone and, in a matter of seconds, send money to someone in their address book as if they’re sending them a text message.

 Some of the most common use cases for P2P transfers:

 Request money from someone.